- » Need to remove excess frame from the dump truck you converted from an old highway tractor?

 - » Want to meet your needs and meet NSM Requirements?

 Make Vancouver Axle and Frame your provider for frame shortening, frame lengthening, and wheelbase modification in the Fraser Valley, BC!
 All of our work is certified provincially and federally, and we are authorized to certify the safety of your vehicle with Transport Canada’s National Safety Mark (NSM).
 We do frame work right–to meet your needs and meet all NSM requirements.
-We can shorten most medium-duty and heavy-duty vehicles, including RVs and fifth wheels.
+We can shorten most medium-duty and heavy-duty vehicles.
 Contact us NOW to discuss frame shortenings.

 Frame Shortenings: Important Considerations